chroma-x/php-goyyamobile/README.md

 - The receivers mobile number in international format, f.e. `+4915112345678`
 - The senders name or mobile number in international format.
 Sender information should contain characters [a-z,A-Z,0-9] without whitepace only.
 Mobile numbers are allowed up to a length of 16 digits whith leading `00`.
 Sender names are allowed up to a length of 11 bytes.
-  > **Attention:**
-  Check your plan to make sure you are allowed to send short messages using a name instead of a mobile number.
 - If you want to delay the submission of the short message to a specific time, you can set the desired time by calling `setSubmissionDate(YOUR_DESIRED_TIMESTAMP)`method and enable the delayed submission by calling `setDelayedSubmission(true)`.
-  > By default the delayed submission if disabled.
 - If your account is not bound to a specific plan, you can choose the plan you want to use (and pay) message wise.
 Call the `setSubmissionPlan` method with one of the following class constants as argument.
   - `GoyyaMobile\Message::PLAN_BASIC`
   - `GoyyaMobile\Message::PLAN_ECONOMY`
   - `GoyyaMobile\Message::PLAN_QUALITY`

+> **Attention:** Check your plan to make sure you are allowed to send short messages using a name instead of a mobile number.
+  By default the delayed submission if disabled.
-  > Default is `GoyyaMobile\Message::PLAN_BASIC`.
+  The default plan is `GoyyaMobile\Message::PLAN_BASIC`.

 ````{php}
 $shortMessage